Alrewas: Culture

 The village holds the biennial Alrewas Arts Festival every other summer.
 The first festival was in 2006, and it has become a much loved attraction in the village's calendar.
 It is an eight-day free festival that includes workshops, performances, exhibitions and events in Alrewas village.
 It features local artistic and artisan talents.
 The workshops range from silk painting to film making.
 There is fund raising including auctions and sales in the intermediate 2-year period to meet the festival's costs.
-It culminates in a Sunday daytime to evening event of live music, comedy and interactive arts in Alrewas Park that attracts thousands of party-goers from surrounding villages and towns.
+It starts with a Craft Market and culminates in a final daytime to evening event of live music, comedy and interactive arts that attracts thousands of party-goers from surrounding villages and towns.
+The festival website has a wealth of information films and photographs from all previous festivals.

 Each year the village hosts the Alrewas Show, which is a registered charity.
 It includes a walking carnival procession (formerly driven floats), galloping acrobatics, a falconry display, miniature steam display, Punch and Judy show, livestock display, fairground rides and attractions, trade stands, historic cars, farm machinery and music.